netgitry/bakedbyacherryontop/content/pages/cakes.md

 ---
 title: Cakes
 sections:
   - title: We have CAKES for all occasions...
+Please pick a category
     image_position: left
     actions: []
     type: section_content